alibaba/GraphScope/docs/gremlin_tutorials.md

     ```
 * repeat().until() </br>
 It is a imperative syntax, not declarative.
+#### properties()
+The properties()-step retrieves and then unfolds properties from a graph element.
+The valueMap()-step can reflect all the properties of each graph element in a map form, which could be much more clear than the results of the properties()-step for the latter could mix up the properties of all the graph elements in the same output.
 #### sideEffect
 It is required to maintain global variables for `SideEffect`-step during actual execution, which is hard to implement in distributed scenarios. i.e.
 * group("a")